apache/incubator-brooklyn/docs/guide/start/policies-cli.md

 - serviceType: brooklyn.entity.database.mysql.MySqlNode
   id: db
-  name: My DB
+  name: mysql
   location: localhost
   brooklyn.config:
-    # this also uses the flag rather than the config key
     creationScriptUrl: https://bit.ly/brooklyn-visitors-creation-script
 {% endhighlight %}

-Explore this app using the 'bk list application' and other commands from the previous section.
+Explore this app using the 'application' and other commands from the previous section.

 ## Configuring Dependencies
 The App above illustrates how one component in a blueprint can be configured with information relating to one of the other